opensafely/documentation/docs/getting-started.md

   automatically within the secure EHR vendor environments.
 Right now you can only use this to run real jobs, but we're working on adding the ability to test your repository against dummy data.
-* You'll be using `git` and Github a lot, and it's a critical but complex part of the OpenSAFELY ecosystem.
+* You'll be using `git` and GitHub a lot, and it's a critical but complex part of the OpenSAFELY ecosystem.
 If you're not familiar with these concepts, it's a good idea to read our [git workflow page](git-workflow.md) and its linked content.